Skip to main content

 What Happens When You Sell a 1031 Exchange Property?

+Review the transaction with a CPA or tax advisor and engage a qualified intermediary early if you plan to continue deferring tax.
 When you sell a property involved in a 1031 exchange, several important tax implications and procedural steps come into play that every investor should understand.

 A 1031 exchange allows real estate investors to defer capital gains taxes by reinvesting the proceeds from the sale of an investment property into another like-kind property.
-If the investor chooses not to reinvest and sells the property outright, capital gains tax becomes due on the profit.
-This tax is calculated based on the difference between the sale price and the property’s adjusted basis, considering depreciation claimed during ownership.
-In California, capital gains tax on real estate can be substantial.
-The depreciation recapture, taxed at rates up to 25%, may further increase the tax liability.
-Failing to complete another 1031 exchange can result in significant tax costs, reducing the investment’s overall financial benefit.
+If the investor chooses not to reinvest and sells the property outright, capital gains tax may become due on the profit.

 Any gain attributable to previously claimed depreciation must be reclaimed and taxed as ordinary income when a house is sold.
-Depending on the type of property and depreciation technique, the IRS taxes this part of the gain—known as “unrecaptured Section 1250 gain”—at rates up to 25%.
+Depending on the type of property and depreciation technique, the IRS taxes this part of the gain, known as “unrecaptured Section 1250 gain,” at rates up to 25%.
 This relates especially to real estate’s straight-line depreciation.

 Investors who sell a property without reinvesting in another like-kind property have tax obligations on capital gains and depreciation recapture.
 Although capital gains are taxed at lower rates, the higher tax rate on recaptured depreciation will greatly lower overall profits.

 Tax rules for 1031 exchanges varied greatly across states, influencing real estate investors’ decisions.
 The general profitability of real estate investments can be greatly impacted by high-tax jurisdictions like California, with a top income tax rate of 13.3%, and New Jersey, known for its high property taxes averaging 2.23%.
-On the other hand, low-tax states such as Florida and Nevada—which have no state income tax—offer better conditions for those trying to maximize returns on their assets.
+On the other hand, low-tax states such as Florida and Nevada, which have no state income tax, offer better conditions for those trying to maximize returns on their assets.

 When considering a 1031 exchange, an investor’s approach may change depending on these different tax systems.
 For example, reinvesting proceeds from a sale in a high-tax state may result in significant tax obligations, whereas low-tax jurisdictions offer increased cash flow and lower tax obligations.
 Making wise decisions about property sales and reinvestments depends on awareness of these variations since they immediately affect net returns and long-term investment objectives.
 To properly negotiate this complexity, investors should closely review their particular situation and speak with an expert tax advisor.